 Some dogs see a verdant lawn as an invitation to romp.
 Others view that swath of grass as a welcome snack.
 If you count your pup among the dogs that occasionally graze on grass, you’re far from alone.
-Veterinarians receive many questions about grass grazing, and they don’t always have direct answers for their clients, says Laird Goodman, DVM, a member of the board of directors of the Oregon Veterinary Medical Association.
+Veterinarians receive many questions about grass grazing.
+They don’t always have direct answers for their clients, says Dr. Laird Goodman, DVM, a member of the Oregon Veterinary Medical Association board.

 Why Does My Dog Want To Eat Grass and Weeds?

 Several possibilities may explain your dog’s occasional inclination to munch on grass.
-Dr. Goodman and Dr. Steven Steep, past president of the Michigan Veterinary Medical Association, explain the theories:
+Dr. Goodman and Dr. Stephen Steep, past president of the Michigan Veterinary Medical Association, explain the theories:

 Why Do Dogs Eat Grass and Vomit?

 It’s an unpleasant reality associated with grazing, but many dogs bring up their food after eating grass.
 However, it’s unclear whether dogs eat grass to stimulate this action and clear their throat or stomach of unwanted matter.
 “Most clients think that their pets eat grass because they need to vomit,” says Dr. Steep.
 “This isn’t necessarily so.
 Many seemingly healthy dogs eat grass and may or may not vomit.
-There are also many dogs that have gastrointestinal upset but do not show any interest in grass.”
+Many dogs have gastrointestinal upset but do not show any interest in grass.”

 Nutritional Deficiency in Your Dog’s Diet